January 29, 2026

 The Blue Light Is the Least of Your Problems

-You've heard about blue light.
+You've heard about blue light and its effect on sleep.
 Maybe you even have those glasses or the night mode filter.
 Good.
 But that's not why you can't sleep.

 The real problem is what the content does to your brain, not the light that delivers it.